Teja Gregorin

 Teja Gregorin (born 29 June 1980 in Ljubljana, SFR Yugoslavia) is a retired Slovenian biathlete.

 Career

 She was a member of the Slovenian biathlon team from 2002 to 2017, having been a cross-country skier before that.
 Her best result in the Biathlon World Cup is 2nd place in the 15 km Individual race in the World Championships held in Pyeongchang, Korea during the 2008–09 season.
 At the 2012 World Championships, Gregorin won the silver medal at the mixed relay, together with Andreja Mali, Klemen Bauer and Jakov Fak.

 The Slovenian biathlete was the only competitor who failed the 2017 doping retests from the 2010 Winter Olympics.
 In October 2017, the International Biathlon Union said that two samples given by Teja Gregorin tested positive for GHRP-2, a banned substance which stimulates the body to produce more growth hormone, in samples taken the week before competition started.
-She was disqualified in December 2017.
+She was disqualified in December 2017 and issued with a two-year ban.